-National Geographic Photographer Michael Melford has produced over 30 stories for National Geographic Traveler magazine, including eight covers.
-Born in New York, Michael received a bachelor’s in photography from Syracuse University, and started his early career in New York City in 1977.
+National Geographic Photographer Michael Melford has produced 18 stories for National Geographic Magazine and over 31 stories for National Geographic Traveler magazine, including eight covers.
+Born in New York, Michael received a Bachelor’s in Photography from Syracuse University, in 1973 and started his early career in New York City in 1977.

-His past ten years have been spent mostly on assignment for the National Geographic magazine, celebrating the marvels of our National Parks (Acadia, Glenn Canyon, Great Smoky Mountains, Waterton/Glacier, and Death Valley).
+His work for the National Geographic magazine, has been celebrating the marvels of our National Parks (Acadia, Glenn Canyon, Great Smoky Mountains, Waterton/Glacier, and Death Valley).
 This has included working to preserve their beauty, as in the October 2006 cover article, "Places We Must Save", where he traveled to 14 of our U.S. National Parks looking for issues to improve upon.
-In 2012 he photographed what will become Delaware’s first National Park, beautifully located in the Brandywine River Valley, and in 2013 he’ll be on assignment in New Zealand celebrating the wonders of National Parks in that part of the world.
+In 2014 Michael had two stories published in National Geographic: New Zealand’s south island, and a story celebrating the 50th anniversary of the Wilderness Act, voted by the readers as the second most popular story of the year.

-When not shooting for National Geographic, Michael enjoys his time on the quiet coast of Mystic, Connecticut.
+When not shooting for National Geographic, Michael enjoys his time on the quiet coast of Mystic, CT.